Trai Fuller: Dolphins (2023 - )

 On 24 July 2024, Fuller was upgraded to the Dolphins Top 30 squad and his contract was extended until the end of the 2026 season.
 On 17 September, the Dolphins confirmed Fuller had ruptured his ACL while playing with the Dolphins feeder team Redcliffe which ultimately ruled him out of the Redcliffe Dolphins grand final against the Norths Devils, the team later confirmed he would return to the field mid-season in 2025.

-2025
+On 6 October 2025, Fuller was named in the PM's XIII squad to face PNG Prime Minister's XIII.
+In the game on 12 October 2025, he scored four tries and Australia won 28-10.

-On 6 October, Fuller was named in the PM's XIII squad to face PNG Prime Minister's XIII.
-In the game on 12 October 2025, in which he scored 4 tries, Australia won 28-10.
+On 9 June 2026, the Dolphins announced that Fuller extended his contract for a further year.